sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xmlsec1</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Library providing support for "XML Signature" and "XML Encryption" standards
+Short desc    : Library providing support for "XML Signature" and "XML Encryption" standards
 URL          : http://www.aleksey.com/xmlsec/
-Лицензия     : MIT
+License      : MIT
-Описание     : XML Security Library is a C library based on LibXML2  and OpenSSL.
+Descript     : XML Security Library is a C library based on LibXML2  and OpenSSL.
              : The library was created with a goal to support major XML security
              : standards "XML Digital Signature" and "XML Encryption".
 ```